thatslifescience/github_dev/_posts/2018-04-16-Bug-Sleuth-One-Entomologist’s-Mission-to-ID-a-Mysterious-Swarm-of-Wasps-BROADLEY.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: 2018-04-16-Broadley-Fig1.jpg
-teaser: I recently came across a swarm of wasps and did not know what they were.
+teaser: This past fall, I came across a swarm of wasps and did not know what they were.
 For an entomologist, that’s scarier than the swarm itself, so I did some sleuthing.
 source-id: 17BRcot3D-f6DH1B1kajCELhGOEmxXcAkQaGROzdsAgM
 published: true
 ---
-Early this fall, my lab-mate and I found a swarm of wasps had been hovering around the hood of one of our lab cars.
+This past fall, my lab-mate and I found a swarm of wasps had been hovering around the hood of one of our lab cars.
 Rather than be freaked out about the presence of dozens of wasps and the potential of being stung, we were concerned that we didn't know whether these were hornets, yellow jackets, or another type of wasp.
 As entomologists, not knowing was more terrifying than the presence of the wasps themselves!

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/38306244685/in/dateposted-friend/" title="2017-11-26-Wasps-BROADLEY-Cartoon"><img src="https://farm5.staticflickr.com/4633/38306244685_db6cb4e432_c.jpg" width="800" height="600" alt="2017-11-26-Wasps-BROADLEY-Cartoon"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>